 Q. Why did you decide to become a writer?'

 A. I've always been a writer.
-My first professional job was as a proofreader, which led to copyediting, which led to technical writing, where I've been ever since.
+I wrote my first novel in 5th grade, all about horse racing (which I knew nothing about).
+I've been writing since then.
+My first professional job was as a proofreader, which led to copyediting, which led to technical writing.

 Q. What kind of technical writing?

-A. I mainly document complex software systems and the underlying code that implements them.
-Programmers take my documentation and the accompanying software and then customize the product for their particular use.
+A. I used to document complex software systems and the underlying code that implements them.
+Programmers took my documentation and the accompanying software and then customized the product for their particular use.
 It's pretty arcane stuff.

 Q. Where do your settings come from?

 A. I've lived just about every place I've described.
 I've lived in many locations around the world, but I've spent the most time in Pittsburgh, Minnesota, Wisconsin, and Iowa.
 Those are the places that are the most vivid for me and hence show up in my books (because they're easy to write about).
-I occasionally toss in places where I've traveled (Lie to Me, Nowhere to Run, etc.),
+I occasionally toss in places where I've traveled.

 Q. How often do you write?

 A. I write every day.
 I do something every day.
 I either re-work a scene, hash out a plot detail, work on blurbs, work on my website, or write a chapter.
 I don't set a goal or anything except to 'make progress every day', of some kind.
-Sometimes it's just to write a query letter, or edit what I've written, or research a tricky plot point.
-But I do something on my writing career every day.
+I do something on my writing career every day.
 I never put down the pen.